franciscoengenheiro/franciscoengenheiro/README.md

 <br>

 - 📖 Develop and support a larger and more robust library or DSL
-- 🚄 Develop a project where dynamic code generation is used to improve performance
 - ⚙️ Develop a project that uses preprocessors like KSP

 </details>